acarmichael20/TidyTuesdayJuly21_2020/README.md

 |In Stock         | 32,271          |
 -->

 I filtered the dataset to keep the top three outcomes.
-I then plotted the dataset.
+I then plotted the dataset, which is shown below.

 <p align="center">